IDEAS Academic Advisors

 • U-LINK / UM Laboratory for INtegrative Knowledge

-The IDEAS Consortium has been supported by the Interdisciplinary Inquiry initiative under UM's Roadmap to Our New Century, which suppors teams of scholars from multiple disciplines in collaborative, problem-based inquiry to address the complex challenges of society.
+The IDEAS Consortium has been supported by the Interdisciplinary Inquiry initiative under UM's Roadmap to Our New Century, which supports teams of scholars from multiple disciplines in collaborative, problem-based inquiry to address the complex challenges of society.

 More information is available on the U-LINK website